 Prey Model Raw (PMR)

-This is the perfect model since we as raw feeders are ultimately trying to mimic what our dog’s ancestors the Grey Wolf would eat in the wild.
-A Prey Model Raw feeder believes that dogs are true carnivores and have strict rules on what they think is appropriate for their pet to eat.
+Prey Model Raw is the perfect model since we as raw feeders are ultimately trying to mimic what our dog’s ancestors, the Grey Wolf, would eat in the wild.
+A Prey Model Raw feeder believes that dogs are true carnivores and they have strict rules on what they think is appropriate for their pet to eat.

 The PMR model excludes: